ecosoft-odoo/requests/requests/readme/CONFIGURE.rst

-A set of Request Types already exists, i.e., Business trip, Borrow Items, etc.
+On demo mode, a set of Request Types already exists, i.e., Business trip, Borrow Items, etc.

 In addition, you want to change it, or add a new request type: